sserkanguzel/Project-1-Batch-Processing-Infrastructure/README.md

 - Airflow DAGs detect and extract schema metadata from newly ingested files.
 - Schemas are committed to a Git-based **Schema Repository** as YAML/SQL/JSON definitions.
-- Hive Metastore is synchronized with the schema repo, creating **external tables** dynamically with partition support.
+- Hive Metastore (backed by PostgreSQL DB) is synchronized with the schema repo, creating **external tables** dynamically with partition support.

 ### 🔍 Query Layer & Federated SQL